kartik1998/terraform-deck/terraform.datasources/README.md

-* Datasource allow terraform to read attributes which are provisioned outside it's control.
+* Datasources allow terraform to read attributes which are provisioned outside it's control.
 For example in this case we will be reading a file dogs.txt which isn't provisioned by terraform.